Córdoba International Animation Festival – ANIMA

 The Córdoba International Animation Festival – ANIMA is a competitive animated film and media festival held in Córdoba, Argentina.

-ANIMA's first edition was held in April 2001, and has been replicated in odd years since, therefore being Argentina's first and longest standing animation festival.
+ANIMA's first edition was held in April 2001, and has been replicated in odd years since, being Argentina's first and longest standing animation festival.
 The festival is jointly organized by the Centro Experimental de Animación (CEAn), an animation research and production centre at the Faculty of Arts, National University of Córdoba; and the Animation Chair of the National University of Villa María.